tylergibbs/dsc180ProjectB/README.md

                      --noise_type EXP
 ```

-### Use the python methods for maximum flexability
+### Use the python methods for maximum flexibility

-The 3 methods each run their respective method with the given hyper paramiters
+The 3 methods each run their respective method with the given hyperparameters

 * src.train.run_DYNOTEARS(n, d, p, Y, w_thresh=0.01, epochs=100):